liqotech/liqo/docs/advanced/external-ip-remapping.md

 kubectl get ip external-ip-remap -o yaml
 ```

-The status should be similar to the following:
+If everything went successfully, the status should be similar to the following:

 ```yaml
 apiVersion: ipam.liqo.io/v1alpha1